The Unlikely Populist: John Tsang's Fight For Hong Kong's Top Job

 “A lot of people think I speak their language — and I don’t mean Cantonese,” Tsang tells TIME.
 “I express their thinking.
 I’m not saying I can heal all the wounds — it’s not going to be hunky-dory overnight.
 But it seems that people believe that I’m the only candidate that has the potential to do that.”

 In person, it’s easy to discern that his popularity benefits from his disposition, which is affable.
-He cuts an avuncular figure, or rather carries one — the buttons on his grey cardigan strain just slightly against his paunch — and for decades has worn a hallmark mustache, which has prompted comparisons to Julius Pringles, the potato chip mascot.
-(His nickname in Cantonese translates, endearingly, as "potato chip uncle.")
+He cuts an avuncular figure, or rather carries one — the buttons on his grey cardigan strain just slightly against his paunch — and for decades has worn a hallmark mustache, which has prompted comparisons to Julius Pringles, the potato-chip mascot.
+(His nickname in Cantonese translates, endearingly, as "potato-chip uncle.")
 When he speaks in English, his air and cadence are subtly but unmistakably American.

 This, we know, is honest.
-In the mid-1960s, the U.S. repealed harsh immigration quota laws that had been in place for nearly half a century, permitting thousands from Asia and elsewhere to settle in cities like New York and San Francisco.
+In the mid-1960s, the U.S. repealed harsh immigration-quota laws that had been in place for nearly half a century, permitting thousands from Asia and elsewhere to settle in cities like New York City and San Francisco.
 Many came from Hong Kong, which then was still something of a colonial economic backwater shaken by the political tremors of the Cultural Revolution north of the border with China.

 Tsang’s parents were among those who settled in Manhattan, when he was 13.
 They enrolled him at Stuyvesant High School, the prestigious Manhattan magnet school, where he was classmates with future U.S. Attorney-General Eric Holder.
 Tsang seemed to assimilate well.
 He fenced competitively, a sport he’d picked up as a boy in Hong Kong, and scored perfect 800s on several of his SAT subject tests .
 He studied architecture at the Massachusetts Institute of Technology.